JakeChrist/LLMMemorySystem/docs/gui_settings.md

   backend.
 Set the value to `0` to wait indefinitely.
 This option only appears when the active LLM is LMStudio.

-`T_think` and `T_dream` also determine how frequently the thinking and dreaming engines run once started.
-Lower values result in more frequent background updates.
+`T_think` and `T_dream` specify how long the agent remains in each state when no user input is received.
+Lower values lead to shorter reflection and dreaming periods before transitioning.

 Changes are applied immediately to the attached scheduler and any running background tasks are restarted.
 When using the LMStudio backend, the timeout